Answering Your Questions about Active Release Technique

 - How does Active Release Technique® (ART) therapy work?

-ART-trained therapists like Dr. Nemirovsky feel and press the affected muscle.
+ART-trained therapists like Dr. Miro feel and press the affected muscle.
 Looking for areas that are tight or don’t move without tenderness or pain.
 Once found, they test its tightness, tenderness, and temperature before massaging and manipulating. occur This method increases blood flow, reduces tension, and promotes faster healing.

 - Is ART painful?